 In addition to using recycled water where feasible, we also use other sources of non-fresh water.
-In 2021, we successfully reduced our consumption of fresh water by more than two-thirds.
-Furthermore, 96% of our total water consumption in 2021 was made up of non-fresh water.
+In 2022, we successfully reduced our consumption of fresh water by 96% as compared to 2019.
+Furthermore, 99% of our total water consumption in 2022 was made up of non-fresh water.
 We are proud of this progress and are continuing to seek opportunities to reduce the use of fresh water in our operations.